Main content | back to top

 Through the GRSP we work with international agencies, companies and governments on practical projects to reduce road accidents.

 The GRSP has established the Global Road Safety Initiative (GRSI), which aims to improve road safety in targeted developing countries.
 Shell chairs and partly funds the initiative.
-The GRSI has entered its second five-year phase and is running from 2010-2014.

 European Transport Safety Council (ETSC)